Xinglab/lr2rmats/README.md

 git clone https://github.com/Xinglab/lr2gtf.git --recursive cd lr2gtf
 make dependencies
-make
+make lr2gtf
 ```
-`make dependencies` command will build all dependencies that are needed by lr2gtf. `make` will build main program of lr2gtf pipeline.
+`make dependencies` command will build all dependencies that are needed by lr2gtf. `make lr2gtf` will build main program of lr2gtf pipeline.
+Or, you could simply type `make` to build everything you need.

 After building is done, path of `lr2gtf/bin` needs to be add to the environment variable PATH.

 ### <a name="depen"></a>Dependencies
 lr2gtf is dependent on following open-source software: [minimap2](https://github.com/lh3/minimap2), [STAR](https://github.com/alexdobin/STAR), [samtools](https://github.com/samtools/samtools) and [Snakemake](https://snakemake.readthedocs.io/en/stable/).

-They will be automatically downloaded and built via `make dependencies` command in above section.
+They will be automatically downloaded and built via `make dependencies` command if they are not installed in your computer.

-If some of them are already installed in your machine, you can choose to only build one of them separately, like `make minimap2` or `make snakemake`.
+You can choose to build them separately, like `make minimap2`, `make snakemake`.

 ## <a name="start"></a>Getting started with provided toy example in `test_data`
 ```
 snakemake -p --configfile ./config.yaml updated.gtf
 ```
-Enhanced gene annotation file `updated.gtf` will be generated in current working directory, along with some intermediate files.
+Enhanced gene annotation file `updated.gtf` will be generated in current working directory, along with some intermediate and log files.

 ## <a name="input_output"></a>Input and output
 All the input and output files are specified in the configuration file `config.yaml`: